Nothing but the Truth

 Sanctify them through thy truth: thy word is truth. ~John 17:17

-Our Scripture this morning is taken from the prayer of the Lord Jesus the night before He was crucified.
-He prayed that His disciples, those who followed Him at that time and all who henceforth would call Him Lord, would live in truth.
-Truth is such an important theme; it is mentioned twenty two times in the Gospel of John.
-We live in a time when people are more willing to believe lies than the truth.
+Our Scripture this morning is taken from the prayer of the Lord Jesus on the night before He was crucified.
+He prayed that His disciples, those who followed Him at that time and all who henceforth would call Him "Lord", would live in truth.
+Truth is such an important theme.
+It is mentioned 22 times in the Gospel of John.
+We live in a time where people are more willing to believe lies than believe the truth.
 This morning, we want to consider the importance of nothing but the truth.

 There is the principle of truth.

 Truth is an absolute.
-Truth is utmost honesty and righteousness.
+Truth is the utmost honesty and righteousness.
 Where there is truth, lies and falseness are defeated.
 Where there is truth, integrity prevails.
 Where there is truth, justice is right.
-Truth enables us to live without fear or anxious care.
+Truth enables us to live without fear and anxious care.
 Where there is truth, the light shines the brightest.
 Where there is truth, lies and deceitfulness cannot prevail.
 Truth is the absolute of conduct.
-Truth is the means by which the gospel message shows men their need of a Savior.
+Truth is the means by which the gospel message shows men their need for a Savior.

 There is the provision of truth.

 “Thy word is truth.”
 God’s Word is the ultimate and only trustworthy source for truth.
 God’s Word cannot lie because God cannot lie!
 God’s Word will not deceive us.
 God’s Word is a lamp unto our feet and a light unto our path.
 As truth, God’s Word tells us what is right and leads us into that which is right.
 Without the Word of God, we lack a compass for our path and protection for our souls.